 Sometimes Shinkansen trains completely book up, especially during big holiday weeks (April 27-May 6, Aug 11-20, & Dec 28-Jan 6).

-If the reservable seats on a train you want are completely full, you are still in luck!
+If the reservable seats on a train you want are completely full, you may still be in luck!
 On each Shinkansen train, there are three train cars that have non-reservable seats (first come, first serve) at either the front or back of the train.

 Follow signs at the train station to get in the non-reservable Shinkansen cars.
 Try to get to the platform early because there tends to be a line for the non-reservable cars.